-Customer Administrators are responsible for attaching IEP or Section 504 documentation in each student's 'Student Accommodations' Data View.
+Customer Administrators are responsible for attaching IEP or Section 504 documentation in each student's user profile.
 Without this information entered, Pearson Virtual Schools are not able to provide accommodations.

 Pearson Teacher Participation in the IEP Process

 Requests for Teacher Input on IEP or 504 Plans